How to git clone a specific branch

 remotes/origin/release

-As you can see, without parameterization, a normal git clone command will make the default main or master branch local, and maintain remote references to other branches that the developer can checkout or switch to at will.
+As you can see, without parameterization, a normal git clone command makes the default main or master branch local, and maintains remote references to other branches that the developer can checkout or switch to at will.

 Consequences of a single git branch clone

-For CI/CD pipelines built with tools like Jenkins, GitHub Actions or TeamCity, it makes sense to only clone a single, specific Git branch.
+For CI/CD pipelines built with tools such as Jenkins, GitHub Actions or TeamCity, it makes sense to only clone a single, specific Git branch.

-However, for day-to-day development operations the consequences of cloning only a single branch will make merging code and switching between branches more difficult.
+However, for day-to-day development operations the consequences of cloning only a single branch make it more difficult to merge code and switch between branches.

-After you git clone a specific branch, your local copy of the remote repo:
+After you git clone a specific branch, your local copy of the remote repo has two attributes:

-• Will not contain any local copies of the remote branches
+• It does not contain any local copies of the remote branches.

-• Will not contain any references to other branches in the remote repo
+• It does not contain any references to other branches in the remote repo.

 Pathspec errors: master not known to Git